About the Community Exhibitions Program

 - A school, university or TAFE group based in the City of Boroondara.

 - An historical group from the City of Boroondara.

 - An arts organisation or arts community group based in the City of Boroondara.

 - Aboriginal and Torres Strait Islanders who live, work or study in the Inner East Region (Boroondara, Monash, Manningham or Whitehorse).

 Artists or groups in the Community Exhibitions Program can't exhibit 2 years in a row.

-We encourage applications from First Nations people, culturally diverse people, people from the LGBTQIA+ community and people with disability.
-For information about the accessibility of our venues, visit Venue accessibility.
+We encourage applications from First Nations peoples, culturally diverse people, people from the LGBTQIA+ community and people with disability.
+For information about the accessibility of our venues, visit our Venue accessibility page.